xueqi/esp8266/setup/README.md

 # Setup ESP8266
 ## Requirement:
-ESP8266 board with 1M flash.
+ESP8266 board with at least 1M flash.
 (Do not use 512k one for learning)
 ## NodeMCU Board
 NodeMCU board is a development board.